+United Kingdom

-United Kingdom Independent director since April 2018 Audit and Risk Management Committee Nominations Committee until 26 January 2023
+Independent director since April 2018 Audit and Risk Management Committee

 Dale is an experienced non-executive director and former technology entrepreneur and CEO.
-Dale is currently a nonexecutive director at the Cranemere Group, Jupiter Fund Management, Rated People, LendInvest, and Lightspeed Commerce and is a board advisor to Accelerate:Her.
-She was formerly a non-executive director and trustee for the Peter Jones Foundation, a non-executive director at Sussex Place Ventures and at the Department for Business, Innovation & Skills (UK).
+Dale is currently a nonexecutive director at the Cranemere Group, Jupiter Fund Management, LendInvest, and Lightspeed Commerce, and a board advisor to Accelerate:Her.
+She was formerly a nonexecutive director and trustee for the Peter Jones Foundation, a non-executive director at Sussex Place Ventures and at the Department for Business, Innovation & Skills (UK).

-Dale co-founded and was CEO of mobile pioneer Omega Logic in 1999, which co-launched prepay top-ups in the UK leading the growth of top-up transactions to £450m within five years.
+Dale co-founded and was CEO of mobile pioneer Omega Logic in 1999, which co-launched prepay top-ups in the UK, leading the growth of top-up transactions to £450m within five years.
 She then turned to investing and advising startups and won the British Angel Investor of the Year award in 2011.
 She holds a Master of Business Administration from the London Business School and served on the Business Taskforce on EU Redtape for the British Prime Minister in 2013.
 Dale was made Commander of the Most Excellent Order of the British Empire (CBE) by Her Majesty Queen Elizabeth II in 2013, for services to business.